-- (b) Motion to allow adoption of a resolution on the same day it is introduced, as described in Article VI, Section 6. - 1203 14.
-The waiver of any rule contained in these bylaws shall require either an affirmative vote of 1204 two-thirds of those voting or the vote explicitly stipulated in these bylaws, whichever is 1205 more restrictive. - 1206 1207
+- 12. Questions requiring unanimous consent of all commissioners.
+As noted elsewhere in these bylaws, the following motions require unanimous consent of the membership, whether present or absent, and an objection has the effect of defeating the question: - 1013 (a) Motion to allow adoption of a resolution on the same day it is introduced, as described in Article VI, Section 6. - 13.
+The waiver of any rule contained in these bylaws shall require either an affirmative vote of two-thirds of those voting or the vote explicitly stipulated in these bylaws, whichever is more restrictive.

-1208 Article VII - Amendment of Bylaws
+Article VII - Amendment of Bylaws

-- Amendment by resolution.
-These bylaws may be amended by the commission at any regular or special meeting by resolution duly adopted. - Publication.
-The commission clerk shall revise the bylaws to reflect amendments made from time to time, shall record a history of revisions to the bylaws, shall make the bylaws available for public review, and shall maintain an index to the content of the bylaws. - At least once every three years, the commission shall refer the bylaws to a governance an appropriate committee for review and recommendation as to any needed revisions.
+- 1. Amendment by resolution.
+These bylaws may be amended by the commission at any regular or special meeting by resolution duly adopted. - 1026 2.
+Publication.
+The commission clerk shall revise the bylaws to reflect amendments made from time to time, shall record a history of revisions to the bylaws, shall make the bylaws available for public review, and shall maintain an index to the content of the bylaws. - 3.
+At least once every three years, the commission shall refer the bylaws to an appropriate committee for review and recommendation as to any needed revisions.